jouellnyc/UART/sim800L/README.md

 ### Victory!

-After many days of trying, I got another IP address and - using my new friend claude.ai, we connected using a clever series of AT commands:
-Clever because the timing and usage of the CIPSEND needs to be precise - it appears to expect a Control Z and possibly a human to be 'at the keyboard'.
+After many days of trying, I got another IP address and - using my new friend claude.ai, we connected using a clever series of AT commands.
+Clever because the timing and usage of the CIPSEND needs to be precise - it appears to expect a Control Z and possibly a human to be 'at the keyboard':

 ```
 def send_at(command, wait=1):